-I am active on all HF bands using Icom IC775DSP and doublet antenna (open ladder feeder) at 12.7m AGL.
+I am active on all HF bands from home using Icom IC775DSP and doublet antenna (open ladder feeder) at 12.7m AGL.
+I operate HF portable with Yaesu FT-857D, a mutiple dipole for 80m/40m/20m and a SOTApole.
 I have a number of VHF/UHF handies and some home-brew equipment.
 I enjoy talking to all radio amateurs, DX or local!
 If we have had a QSO, please QSL via www.eQSL.cc or via the Bureau.
 I will also acknowledge contacts via the QRZ logbook.

-I am interested in amateur radio helping in emergencies.
+I support amateur radio helping in emergencies.
 I am a member of the international team GEM www.gem-int.org and RAYNET in the UK.

 I have a 'Special Research Permit' to operate an HF Gateway to VoIP in the UK.
 This is primarily intended for emergency communications support.
 You can read all about the Gateway and its use of speech-recognition intelligent squelch on HF at https://sites.google.com/site/gatewayhf/

 My QSL card shows my other hobby, a classic Panther Lima Mk2, one of only 300 made.

 I'm part of a team that reads the RSGB News bulletin on Sundays using callsign GB2RS.